Less is More: On Copy Complexity in Quantum Cryptography: Introduction

 We present many applications below.

 \paragraph{Pseudorandomness.} We show copy expansion theorems for pseudorandom state generators and pseudorandom unitaries.
 Let us start with pseudorandom state generators (PRSGs).
 There are three versions of pseudorandom state generators that are of interest: (a) \textsc{Stretch PRSGs}: the output length of the generator, say $n$, is much larger than the key length, denoted by $\secparam$.
 The adversary only gets one copy of the state, (b) \textsc{Bounded-copy PRSGs}: the number of copies received by the adversary is a priori bounded.
 Depending on the key length and the output length, this notion can either information theoretically exist ($t$-state designs) or require computational assumptions, (c) \textsc{Multi-copy secure PRSGs}: the number of copies received by the adversary can be an arbitrary polynomial.
 A number of recent works~\cite{Kretschmer21,GMMY24,LMW24,CCS24} suggest that stretch PRSGs could be strictly weaker than multi-copy PRSGs.
 However, the relationship between stretch PRSGs and bounded-copy PRSGs has not been thoroughly investigated so far.
 Using~\Cref{thm:intro:mainthm}, we show that, perhaps surprisingly, stretch PRSGs {\em do imply} bounded-copy PRSGs.
-As far as we are aware of, this is the first copy expansion theorem for pseudorandom states.
+As far as we are aware, this is the first copy expansion theorem for pseudorandom states.
 However, this implication comes at a caveat: we assume that the stretch PRSG has a bounded-sized ancilla register\footnote{In more detail, suppose the stretch pseudorandom generator $G$ can be viewed as a unitary that outputs two registers $\regA$ and $\regB$, with the pseudorandom state being on the register $\regA$ and $\regB$ is the ancilla register.
 We require an upper bound on the size of $\regB$ and specifically, it should be much smaller than $\regA$.}.

 \begin{theorem}[Informal] Let $t=t(\secparam)$ be a polynomial.
-Assuming one-copy stretch PRSGs with some mild restrictions, then exists a $t$-copy stretch PRSGs.
-Specifically, we assume that the one-copy stretch PRSGs has a bounded-size ancilla register.
+Assuming one-copy stretch PRSGs with some mild restrictions, there exists a $t$-copy stretch PRSGs.
+Specifically, we assume that the one-copy stretch PRSGs have a bounded-size ancilla register.

 If the one-copy stretch PRSG takes in keys of length $\lambda$ and outputs states over $n$ qubits, leaving some junk state on an ancilla of length $a$ qubits, then the corresponding $t$-copy stretch PRSG takes in keys of length $O(t(\lambda+a))$ and outputs states over $\geq n+a$ qubits. \end{theorem}